miranas11/readmeTest/README.md

     <img src="readMeImages/image_5.png" alt="Admin PropertyCard " width="350" height="300">
     <img src="readMeImages/image_6.png" alt="User PropertyCard " width="350" height="300">
 -   Clicking on the i am intrested button shows up a form to fill you details
+-   After the user fills the intrested form the user data is stored context and if we click i am intrested again on other property we dont have to fill the form again.
     <br>
     <img src="readMeImages/image_7.png" alt="User PropertyCard " width="300" height="300">
 -   After filling the form we call the addLead Api and add the user as lead to that particular property